TheDataAreClean/cube/content/project/foss/index.md

   icon_pack: fab
   name: code
   url: https://github.com/state-of-foss
-subtitle: A chronicle of the evolution of the Free and Open Source Software (FOSS) in India.
-Identifying key stakeholders, list out their challenges & recommendations to build a healthy ecosystem.
+subtitle: A chronicle of the evolution of the Free and Open Source Software (FOSS) ecosystem in India.
+Identifying key stakeholders, their challenges & recommendations to support the growth of a healthy community.
 tags:
 - FOSS
 - Open Source